0xSiO/matisse-controller/README.md

 - Clear Log: clear the log window
 - Close All Plots: close any birefringent filter or thin etalon scan plot windows that may be open
 - Configuration: open a dialog that allows you to customize all configurable options
-- Reset: bring the Matisse back to a "good" default state, unlocked, not stabilzing, etc.
+- Reset: reset everything, or individual components (like Matisse motors, Matisse piezos, or PLE tasks)
 - Restart: close and re-open the GUI, reinitialize everything.
 Good for when things go wrong.

 ### Set